Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Tortles in Exandria.md

 ## Tortles

-For centuries, the people of Xhorhas and the Dwendalian Empire believed tortles to be a hoax concocted by Concordian hucksters.
-In truth, tortles are an ancient and long-lived people who dwell within the jungles and along the beaches of the Menagerie Coast.
+For centuries, the people of [[Xhorhas]] and the [[Dwendalian Empire]] believed tortles to be a hoax concocted by Concordian hucksters.
+In truth, tortles are an ancient and long-lived people who dwell within the jungles and along the beaches of the [[Menagerie Coast]].
 Most tortles who journey far from the coast begin to feel pangs of homesickness, which can develop into a depression.

-Tortles are almost unheard of beyond the sunny shores of the Menagerie Coast.
+Tortles are almost unheard of beyond the sunny shores of the [[Menagerie Coast]].

 ### Life of a Tortle